oluseguncodess/learning-javascript/documentation.md

 In order to hide the properties of an object from the outside world!
 This is what encapsulation is all about!

 Also, it can be used to set or add to a property afterwards like adding a calculated value.

+## what are Static methods
+These are methods that are on the class or an object.
+They are called directly on the class/object.
+They cannot be called on an instance

+You create a 'static method' using the `static` keyword!
+This would make the object not viewable in the object as it is attached just to the class and not the class instance

+Instance methods are methods that are instances of a class or an object.
+They are called by accessing instances of an object.

+## Inheritance between two classes

+When creating a new class and we want it to inherit properties from another class, we use the key word `extends` and the other classes name

+When creating the classe's constructor, we use the key word `super()` under the constructor to refer to the parent class so we can easily inherit it's property.